 A BRIEF HISTORY OF INFINITY - Where did the idea of infinity come from?
 Who were the people who defined and refined this paradoxical quantity?
 Why is infinity, a concept we can never experience or truly grasp, at the heart of science?
 How can some infinities be bigger than others?
 An exploration of the most mind-boggling feature of maths and physics, this talk examines amazing paradoxes and the people who devised and refined the concept.

-NEW DICE WORLD – This fascinating exploration of probability, statistics and randomness explains how chaos and randomness are often behind the realities of everyday life.
+DICE WORLD – This fascinating exploration of probability, statistics and randomness explains how chaos and randomness are often behind the realities of everyday life.
 We learn how to toss a head ten times in a row, how to make predictions with impossible accuracy, why people volunteer to give up thousands of pounds for no good reason, and a recreate a game show that left the woman with the world's highest IQ being reviled by a whole list of academics... until they discovered she was right.
+The video below is of my Dice World talk at The John Rylands Library as part of the Manchester Science Festival, courtesy of the Royal Society.

 THE MAN WHO STOPPED TIME - Eadweard Muybridge was an eccentric Victorian photographer who produced the first high speed motion photographs, analysed the movement of animals and humans, devised the first motion picture projector and ran the first cinema.
 He travelled out from his birthplace of Kingston upon Thames to the wild world of 1870s California, where he murdered his wife's lover.
 It's a story packed with drama and fascinating technological developments.